DOCUMENTARY PHOTOGRAPHER & VIDEOGRAPHER

 During the last 30 years, Alfons has been travelling across more than 100 countries, reporting from Iraq conflict, North Korea, Jaffna war, the Potosi Mines, San Pedro Penitenciary or Choquequirao Citadel.
 Other works covered leprosy, an intense gaze into the bowels of Mumbai, the war in DR Congo, the social truth in South Africa and the genocide of Srebrenica in Bosnia-Herzegovina.

 To highlight is the documentary project: The Third Rider, a deep insight on starvation and undernutrition around the world.
 Besides, he is working on the genocides of the XX century and on the Global Warming topic.
-Beyond these topics, has been documenting the ebola consequences, RASD, the exiliated state of the saharawis and the social situation in Belarus, together with Boko Haram conflict in Africa among many other stories.
+Beyond these topics, has been documenting the ebola consequences, RASD, the exiliated state of the saharawis and the social situation in Belarus, together with Boko Haram conflict in Africa or emigrants from Africa and their stories before crossing the sea among many other stories.

 His last documentary film, The Sleeping Land (www.thesleepingland.com), it' s an ode to the land and people from Siberia and the Russian Far East.
 His latest work it ' s call Indestructibles, and explore the African childhood in deep (www.indestructiblesafrica.org).

 His topics are mainly based in documentary and social ranges.
 Anthropology and archeologicals expeditions are among the stories he wants to tell too.
 Alfons sees his work as the way to live and a true spiritual exercise.
 Photography became the tool to express in a tangible way his gaze and his perception of existence.